 Keeping an eye on your waistline is important for various reasons, including losing weight.
 High blood pressure can be exacerbated by carrying excessive weight around your waist.

 You can monitor your blood pressure at home to ensure that your lifestyle modifications are effective.
 While checking your blood pressure regularly, you can also inform your doctor about any possible health issues.
 Blood pressure monitors are commonly available, and they do not require a prescription.
 Before you begin, discuss the possibility of home monitoring with your doctor.

-You need to ensure that you visit your doctor regularly and don't skip even a single appointment if you want to maintain normal blood pressure during your pregnancy.
 Depending on how well your blood pressure is controlled, you may want to consult your doctor about how frequently you should be checking it.
 Your doctor may advise you to examine it daily or less frequently.
 A doctor may recommend that you monitor your blood pressure starting two weeks after any changes in your medications or other treatments and continuing for a week before your next checkup if you're changing your medications or other therapies.

 You can also adopt a healthier lifestyle during pregnancy with Mylo Pregnancy Care Routine which includes pregnancy yoga sessions, Garbha Sanskar sessions and consultation with gynecologists and health coaches.
 It can help you manage gestational diabetes and BP, reduce backache and leg swelling, boost energy levels and manage your weight trimester wise.